Thomas Graydon Family

 In another associated records copied by another researcher also identified in Packet 89-9 - 1840

-Pettition for Adm. of Est. - Sterling Graden, Asberry Terry, & John Terry.
+Petition for Adm. of Est. - Sterling Graden, Asberry Terry, & John Terry.
 Feb.
 20, 1840

 Wit: John Graden (was Justice of Peace for Laurens co., )

-Appraisers apointed - joseph Sullivan, Dempsey Nesbit, & Andrew McKnight.
+Appraisers apointed - Joseph Sullivan, Dempsey Nesbit, & Andrew McKnight.
 Distributees

 The listing of goods and chattles, which included 9 slaves, consisted of many pages of household goods and farm equipment.
 Auction of goods - some who bought & some items named.
-1843 - There were several advancements made by the executor, Sterling Graydon, to various heirs over a period of years.
-The final payouts was not reported until March 4, 1843.

 Return of Starling Graden execut of Thomas Graden and of monies paid.

-These records of the descendents of William Green Vinson come from the records of James Lynch.
+These records of the descendents of William Green Vinson comes from the records of James Lynch.
 I only suspected a marriage of a daughter to W. G. Vinson based on his listing in the probate records of Thomas Graydon.
 The following record confirms my hunch lends support to the other marriages in my mind.
 1843 - Asberry Terry & wife received an advancement of their share of Thomas's estate in 1841.
 When the final settlement was made in 1843, Asberry Terry & his present wife received this share.
 One researcher says that "this indicates that his first wife (Graden) had died between 1841 and 1843 and he had remarried."
 There is a family legend that Asberry married two Graydon sisters.
 Nancy shows up in the will of Thomas Graydon in 1840 but "Winnie" doesn't and should be listed as the wife of Asberry in the will.
 If Nancy does die between 1828 and 1840 it makes perfect sense that the advance and payment would be uncontested since he marries the other younger sister.
 Asberry Terry researchers say, as does a marriage record in 1828, that Asberry marries a "Nancy Gray (Graydon, was written next to Gray in brackets)."
 The "Nancy Graden" that shows up in the probate records, who had married Asbury Terry, is only listed by name even though deceased.
 "Nancy Graden" I propose, is I believe a means used to reserve part of the estate for the only child of Nancy.
 Nancy Terry, should only be 12 to 13 years old and probably living with her father.
 The young Nancy should be entitled to her mother's share of the estate along with "Winnie" as the wife of Asberry Terry.
-Robert Y. H. Terry, son of John McDowell Terry, stated in a letter in 1906 factually that Nancy had a child named Nancy who married a Anderson and that Asberry's second wife ws "Winnie" Graydon."
+Robert Y. H. Terry, son of John McDowell Terry, stated in a letter in 1906 factually that Nancy had a child named Nancy who married a Anderson and that Asberry's second wife was "Winnie" Graydon."
 [R. Y. H. Terry]

 May 25, 1849 - Married, S. E. Graydon of Laurens Dist. to Miss Susan Dunwoody